-Students who register for the Strings Program at VIMA will receive a minimum of six private lessons with faculty members.
+Students who register for the Strings Program at VIMA will receive a minimum of six private lessons with our distinguished strings faculty members.
 Students will have the opportunity to indicate the teacher(s) of their choice during the application process, and every effort will be made to match them with their choices.
 For students who wish to have more than six private lessons during the two-week Academy, this will be accommodated with a surcharge of $150 CAD per additional private lesson.

-Students who register for the Piano Program at VIMA will receive a minimum of six private lessons with faculty members.
+Students who register for the Piano Program at VIMA will receive a minimum of six private lessons with our distinguished piano faculty members.
 Students will have the opportunity to indicate the teacher(s) of their choice during the application process, and every effort will be made to match them with their choices.
 For students who wish to have more than six private lessons during the two-week Academy, this will be accommodated with a surcharge of $150 CAD per additional private lesson.

-Any student will have the option of registering from the Collaborative Piano Program during the application process.
-The Program provides training for pianists who are committed to collaborative arts and are considering a career in this area.
+This Program provides training for pianists who are committed to collaborative arts and are considering a career in this area.
 The term “collaborative arts” includes any area of piano performance that involves more than solo piano (vocal and instrumental accompanying, duo work, orchestral piano, piano chamber music, etc.).

 Students may participate in orchestral performance, instrumental collaborations (studio accompanying and performances in various venues), and contemporary works with various ensembles.
 Subjects covered range from sight reading and score reading, to instrumental repertoire, interpretative skills, and varying other aspects of a professional accompanist’s work.

-Every instrumental student is automatically registered for the Technique Class.
+Every student at VIMA is automically registered for the Technique Class.
 There is a class for strings students, and a separate class for piano students.
-The class will be arranged in a workshop setting, where every student will have an opportunity to play and ask questions pertaining to instrumental technique.
+The class is arranged in a workshop setting, where every student will have an opportunity to play and ask questions pertaining to instrumental technique.
 The faculty member leading the class might also have a focus topic for a class, and the entire workshop would be centred around that topic.